Dynamic reflections in Three.js

 A simple introduction to Three.js CubeCamera

 A few months ago I wrote a post where I explained how to add reflections to objects in Three.js.
-The approach described in that post is ok, but those reflections are faked, what if you want real reflections on your objects?
+The approach described in that post is ok, but those reflections are faked, what if you want real time reflections on your objects?

 Here you can see an example of dynamic reflections.
 Notice how the rings reflex on the sphere is drawn in real time.